 Note 1: STAT 104 or STAT 106 is recommended for students planning on continuing into the Bachelor of Integrated Studies degree.

-Note 2: Individual courses can only be used to meet one competency.
+Note 2: Individual courses can be used to meet only one competency.

 Advisors can assist students in developing individual educational plans.
 An advising appointment can help students refine their goals and objectives, understand available choices, and select courses which will apply to the intended program.
 Students wishing to apply to the Bachelor of Integrated Studies after completion of the General Studies diploma should familiarize themselves with additional BIS requirements.
 Contact Advising at email@example.com.